Simsipelago/Sims4ArchipelagoMod/Package/README.md

 This folder contains the package file for the mod.
-Currently the package is mainly used for translation strings and logos.
+Currently the package is used in order to lock skills.
 To modify it, best use Sims 4 Studio.